mongodb/mongodb-kubernetes-operator/README.md

       kubectl get crd/mongodb.mongodb.com
       ```
 3. Install the Operator.
    a.
-Invoke the following `kubectl` command to install the Operator in the `default` namespace:
+Invoke the following `kubectl` command to install the Operator in the specified namespace:
       ```
-      kubectl create -f deploy
+      kubectl create -f deploy --namespace <my-namespace>
       ```
-      To install the Operator in a different namespace, append the `--namespace <my-namespace>` option.
    b.
 Verify that the Operator installed successsfully:
       ```
-      kubectl get pods
+      kubectl get pods --namespace <my-namespace>
       ```

 ## Usage